Disney Blizzard Beach Review from a Multi-Year Annual Passholder

-This is an honest, unbiased Blizzard Beach water park review.
+This is a 100% honest, unbiased Blizzard Beach water park review.
 Dadtography was not compensated in any way for this post.

 There's so much fun stuff to do in Orlando during the summer and year-round (because of our awesome weather).
 Water parks are a great way to beat the summer heat, when it can easily climb to 95 degrees (35 celsius) plus humidity - it's like a sauna here in the summer!